-IOT sensors from C2Sense is a platform that monitors gases to preemptively prevent food from spoiling, ultimately reducing waste and improving worker safety.
+C2Sense IOT sensors is a platform that monitors gases to preemptively prevent food from spoiling, ultimately reducing waste and improving worker safety.

 The United Nations estimates that about 1.3 billion pounds of food are lost or wasted each year.

 C2Sense recently launched their first product.
-These IOT sensors, which are being used in apple facilities all over the US and Europe, detects all invisible gases in order to maintain the apples in ideal conditions.
+These C2Sense IoT sensors, which are being used in apple facilities all over the US and Europe, detects all invisible gases in order to maintain the apples in ideal conditions.
 As a result, apples spoil less and are higher quality by the time they reach consumers at the supermarket.
 The next application of their product will be featured in chicken houses tracking ammonia.
-Meaning, C2Sense is not only fostering animal welfare by enhancing chicken health conditions, but also improving the health conditions of workers that tend to livestock.
+Meaning, C2Sense IoT sensors are not only fostering animal welfare by enhancing chicken health conditions, but also improving the health conditions of workers that tend to livestock.

 CEO Jan Schnorr attributes the success partly due to the immediacy of the technology.
 C2Sense offers users near real-time sensing results, which they can access from anywhere in the world.
 These rapid results have a major impact not only on food waste, but human safety as well.

 “This worker safety project we are working on with DOE (Department of Energy), “ says Schnorr, “can protect people better.
 So in the future, they know right away if there’s something they can put on the respirator and evacuate an area.
 Whereas now, they didn’t really know too quickly until there was a massive problem.”